 It is also possible to specify that ALL software in the specified location be installed.
 To do this use the "-A" option with updatenode.
 In this case any installp, rpm or emgr packages will be installed.
-(Available in xCAT version 2.4 and beyond.)

 4.1.3 Run the updatenode command